allister-grange/unified-devops/README.md

   - [X] set up dns records for non-prod using route 53
   - [X] set up certificates

-  - get this all working with non-prod front ends
-    - [ ] set up startertab with cloudflare?
-    - [ ] how do I manage the non-prods envs linking in with Vercel, I need to get my backend urls from env variables

 - long term todos/clean ups
   - [ ] build a diagram to show what these scripts are doing, or just a list
   - [ ] clean up this README as a piece of documentation